CageCode/World-Food-Ecosystems/practical6/intro.md

 <br />

-10. This previous Shannon map now shows the agricultural diversity expressed as a ‘shannon’s index’.
+This Shannon map now shows the agricultural diversity expressed as a ‘Shannon’s index’.
 Now we can couple this to a countries vulnerability to the effects of climate change on food security.
-For this, we base ourselves on the gain-new ranking, which [ranks countries](https://gain-new.crc.nd.edu/ranking/vulnerability/exposure) in terms of their vulnerability to Climate change with a focus on the dimension food.
+For this, we base ourselves on the gain-new ranking, which [ranks countries](https://gain-new.crc.nd.edu/ranking/vulnerability/food) in terms of their vulnerability to climate change with a focus on the dimension of food.
 The Food score captures a country’s vulnerability to climate change, and includes metrics of sensitivity, exposure and adaptive capacity.
 Indicators include: projected change of cereal yields, projected population growth, food import dependency, rural population, agriculture capacity, and child malnutrition.
 Pag 16 of the link above gives you an idea about the variables available, we will look at overall vulnerability of countries to CC regarding food.